shariquetelco/5g-nr-positioning-future-extensions/README.md

 We reconstruct and modernize the project for easier extensibility, research-grade experiments, and integration with real-world datasets.

 ---
+## ✨  Project Highlights
+- Full simulation of NR-PPa and NGAP signaling flow.
+- Reproducible experiments with real-world-like network parameters.
+- Lightweight and easy-to-extend Python modules.
+- Integration with authentic datasets to verify positioning accuracy.
 ## 📡 Project Overview

 The goal of this repository is to provide a modular and ready-to-use simulation platform for: